-In Jubilees, the law is established in creation, therefore “Obedience to the Law is the central message of Jubilees” (Wintermute, “Jubilees,” OTP 2:40).
+In the Book of Jubilees, the law is established in creation, therefore “Obedience to the Law is the central message of Jubilees” (Wintermute, “Jubilees,” OTP 2:40).
 The writer desires to place as many Jewish customs and religious features as early in the history as possible.
 The earlier a practice can be rooted in history, the better.
-As Michael Segal, states, “one of the most distinctive features of Jubilees is the juxtaposition of laws generally known from the legal corpora of the Pentateuch with stories of the patriarchal period” (in Reworking the Bible: Apocryphal and Related Texts at Qumran, 204.
+As Michael Segal, states, “one of the most distinctive features of Jubilees is the juxtaposition of laws generally known from the legal corpora of the Pentateuch with stories of the patriarchal period” (in Reworking the Bible: Apocryphal and Related Texts at Qumran, 204).

 For example, the purity laws concerning a pregnancy (3:8-14) are found in the creation narrative alongside marriage and Sabbath.
 Sabbath law is inserted into the narrative of creation as well, 2:25-33.
 Adam is created unclean and must wait forty days before entering the garden, Eve must wait eighty (3:8-14, the number of days after which a woman is to present herself at the temple for ritual cleansing after the birth of a male and female.)
-Halpurn-Amaru points out that Jubilees 2:19-20 selects phrases from Exodus on Sabbath and inserts them into the creation story (Rewriting the Bible: Land and Covenant in Post-Biblical Jewish Literature [Valley Forge, Penn.: Trinity], 26).
+Halpurn-Amaru points out the Book of Jubilees 2:19-20 selects phrases from Exodus on Sabbath and inserts them into the creation story (Rewriting the Bible: Land and Covenant in Post-Biblical Jewish Literature [Valley Forge, Penn.: Trinity], 26).

-Noah establishes the feast of Shevout (5:17-31) and firstfruits (7:23-39, referring to Exodus 34:22, CD 3:6.
+Noah establishes the feast of Shavuot (5:17-31) and firstfruits (7:23-39, referring to Exodus 34:22, CD 3:6.
 The feast was kept by Noah and his family for seven Jubilees, until Noah’s death).
 Noah tells his children they will be ‘planted in righteousness” in the whole earth, cf. 1 Enoch 10:16, if they continue to bring their firstfruits to the Lord.
 The prohibition on eating blood in Gen 9 is greatly expanded, conforming it to later command sin the mosaic law (7:20-33).

 Abraham implores his father to not worship idols (12:1-8) and burns down the house of idols (12:12-14).
 The legendary piety of Abraham is the basis for the Apocalypse of Abraham.
 Abraham even keeps the Feast of Booths centuries before it is given (16).
 Passover and the Feast of Lights are not mentioned since they are rooted in well-known historical events.
 The events of Passover is mentioned in chapter 49.
 Purim is also omitted, although if the book comes from a theological current akin to the Qumran community, Esther may not have been an important book and Purim a secular celebration.